pchaganti/ax-roo-flow/README.md

 <br>

-* Note: If you choose to install the Default or Boomerang mode only in the local workspace, follow the instructions above but at step 5:  **Save Location:** Select "Project-specific (.roomodes)" ("Step 5" in illustration).
+* Note: If you choose to install Boomerang mode only in the local workspace, follow the instructions above but at step 5:  **Save Location:** Select "Project-specific (.roomodes)" ("Step 5" in illustration).

 <br>

    8.  **Create Mode:** Click the "Create Mode" button (Step 8).

-#### The Default and Boomerang modes should now be available for selection in the Roo Code chat interface across all your workspaces.
+#### Boomerang mode should now be available for selection in the Roo Code chat interface across all your workspaces.

 <br>

    ### 2. Using RooFlow

    1.  **Start a Chat:** Open a new Roo Code chat in your project.
-   2.  **Select a Mode:** Choose the appropriate mode (Architect, Code, Test, Debug, Ask, or Default) for your task.
+   2.  **Select a Mode:** Choose the appropriate mode (Flow-Architect, Flow-Code, Flow-Debug, or Flow-Ask) for your task.
    3.  **Interact with Roo:**  Give Roo instructions and ask questions.
 Roo will automatically use the Memory Bank to maintain context.
-   4.  **Memory Bank Initialization:**  If you start a chat in a project *without* a `memory-bank/` directory, Roo will suggest switching to Architect mode and guide you through the initialization process.
+   4.  **Memory Bank Initialization:**  If you start a chat in a project *without* a `memory-bank/` directory, Roo will suggest switching to Flow-Architect mode and guide you through the initialization process.
    5. **"Update Memory Bank" Command:** At any time, you can type "Update Memory Bank" or "UMB" to force a synchronization of the chat session's information into the Memory Bank.
 This is useful for ensuring continuity across sessions or before switching modes.

    <br>